 - Your age

-- How the injuries or emotional/psychological trauma is likely to affect your day-to-day functionality and enjoyment of life
+- How the injuries affect your daily life

 - The duration of the injuries

 - The degree to which you can recover

 - Life expectancy